 This category of data includes IP addresses or domain name systems of computers used by users that connect to the website, URI (Uniform Resource Identifier) addresses of the resources requested, the time of the request, the method used to submit the request to the server, the size of the file obtained in response, the numerical code indicating the status of the response from the server (successful, error, etc.) and other parameters regarding the operating system and the user’s IT environment.

 The functionality cookies on the website improve the service by allowing users to navigate as a function of certain pre-determined criteria.
 The functionality cookies are used, for example, in order to identify which is the first connection of the user, in order not to ask the user to connect again, as well as for the user search.

 In particular, cookies from youtube.com are used to allow the availability of videos from the aforementioned website.

 The provision of data for the above-mentioned purposes is mandatory.
 Refusal to provide such data makes it impossible to follow up on the processing.

-Below, the links that show the procedures to follow in order to configure the settings of the most used browsers:
+Below, are the links that show the procedures to follow in order to configure the settings of the most used browsers:

 However, the obligation of IIT to communicate the data to the Judicial Authority remains unaffected, whenever a specific request is made in this regard, even without your consent, for the above-mentioned purposes to control bodies, law enforcement agencies or the judiciary that will process them, at their express request, as independent Data controllers for institutional purposes and/or by law during investigations and controls.
-The data may also be disclosed to third parties (for example, partners, professionals, agents, etc.), as independent Data controllers, for the performance of instrumental activities to the above-mentioned purposes.
+The data may also be disclosed to third parties (for example, partners, professionals, agents, etc.), as independent Data controllers, for the performance of instrumental activities for the above-mentioned purposes.

 The subjects to which the personal data refer have the right to obtain at any time confirmation of the existence of such data and to know the content and origin verify its accuracy or request its integration or updating, or correction (Article 12 of GDPR).